aweijnitz/RESTServiceBlueprint/README.md

 Based on Spring Boot.

 **NOTE!** To reduce the amount of configuration and adaptation that has to be done, it always builds an artifact named `target/application.jar`.
 This is not really best practice, but simplifies scripting.
-Just edit the pom.xml and get rid of the final build name to revert back to normal behavior.
+Just edit the pom.xml and get rid of `<finalName>application</finalName>` to revert back to normal behavior.

 ## Use